Buying a company car means buying the car through your limited company rather than buying it personally

 Purchasing your vehicle personally

-If you buy a vehicle personally you will not be able to claim the purchase of the vehicle (whether it’s leased or bought outright) through your business and so off your taxes.
+If you buy a vehicle personally you will not be able to claim the purchase of the vehicle (whether it’s leased or bought outright) through your business, and so you will not benefit from any related tax deductions.

 If you buy a company car through your limited company you will be able to claim the full cost of the car through the business and so save tax on it.

-If you purchase the car by using a loan or Hire Purchase, you still technically own the car (you’re just getting a loan out to buy it), so you still can claim the purchase price off your taxes, and you can also claim the interest off your taxes as well.
+If you purchase the car by using a loan or Hire Purchase, you still own the car (you’re just getting a loan out to buy it), so you can still claim the purchase price off your taxes, and you can also claim the interest off your taxes as well.

-Leasing a car is slightly different however because you technically don’t own the car, it’s actually like you’re renting it, so you can’t claim the full cost of purchase, but you can claim the rental costs, we’ll get into that a bit further down.
+Leasing a car is slightly different because you technically don’t own the car, instead you are essentially renting it, so you can’t claim the full cost of purchase.
+However, you can claim the rental costs, which we’ll explain later in the article.

-You claim the purchase of a car through your limited company through what is called “Capital Allowances”.
-Actually this the method used to claim tax back on any asset you buy (if you think about it your assets are not shown on your profit and loss account, and so don’t reduce your net profit, and so to be able to reduce your tax a special method has to be used!).
+Essentially, this is the method used to claim tax back on any asset you buy.
+Company cars work in the same manner as other asset purchases for your business – if you recall, your assets are not shown on your profit and loss account, and therefore don’t reduce your net profit.
+So, to be able to reduce your tax a special method has to be used.

 Cars are deducted from your taxes in the following way:

-What this really means is, in all situations you can claim all the purchase price of the car against your taxes, but the higher the CO2 emissions, the more years it takes to save the tax.
+What this really means is, while in all situations you can claim the entire purchase price of the car against your taxes, the higher the CO2 emissions, the more years it takes to save the tax.

-As an example if your net profit was £50k in the year, and you bought a company car for £30k, and the car was electric with 0g/km emissions, your taxable profit would become £20k, and you’d only pay corporation tax (19% in 2021) on £20k.
+As an example, if your net profit is £50k for the year, and you buy an electric (0g/km emissions) company car for £30k, your taxable profit would become £20k, and you’d only pay corporation tax (25% in 2025) on £20k.

 Leasing a car through your limited company